 Reduce the Risk of Workplace Violence

 Background checks improve an employer's chances of avoiding workplace violence.
 Workplace violence adversely impacts employee morale, turnover, attendance, and productivity.
-For more information on workplace violence.

 Confirm the Accuracy of Applicant's Credentials